 The costs of providing the various programs and other activities have been summarized on a functional basis in the statement of activities.
 Specific expenses that are readily identifiable to a single program or activity are charged directly to that function.
 Certain categories of expenses are attributable to more than one program or supporting function.
-Therefore, these expenses require allocation on a reasonable basis that is consistently applied.
-The expenses that are allocated include depreciation and occupancy, which are allocated on a square-footage basis, as well as salaries and related benefits, which are allocated based on time and effort.
+Therefore, these expenses require allocated include depreciation and occupancy, which are allocated on a square-footage basis, as well as salaries and related benefits, which are allocated based on time and effort.